beaston02/SMrecorder/README.md

 # SMrecorder

-This is script to automate the recording of public webcam shows from the streamate (and other naiadsystems based sites).
+This is script to automate the recording of public webcam shows from streamate (and other naiadsystems based sites).

 It requires Python3.5 or later.